STScI-MIRI/whippot/README.md

 #### Explanation of fields

-- Instrument : one of the JWST instruments ('NIRCAM', 'NIRSPEC', 'NIRISS', 'MIRI', or 'FGS')
+- `Instrument` : one of the JWST instruments ('NIRCAM', 'NIRSPEC', 'NIRISS', 'MIRI', or 'FGS')
-- Aperture : the SIAF-defined name of the part of the telescope whose reference position will be pointed at the SCI target.
+- 0`Aperture` : the SIAF-defined name of the part of the telescope whose reference position will be pointed at the SCI target.
 Choose from the drop-down menu.
   - This might be large.
 Check the "Exclude ROI" box to reduce the number of entries.
   - You might need help figuring out what they mean.
 Try looking for the APERTURE header keyword of previous data, or asking an experienced user.
-- PA (deg) : the PA angle of the V3 axis of the telescope *at the location of the aperture*.
+- `PA (deg)` : the PA angle of the V3 axis of the telescope *at the location of the aperture*.
 This corresponds to the `ROLL_REF` keyword, not the `P3_VA` (see below).
-- ACQ target position RA/Dec : the RA and Dec positions of the target used for Target Acquisition, in decimal degrees
+- `ACQ target position RA/Dec` : the RA and Dec positions of the target used for Target Acquisition, in decimal degrees
-- SCI target position RA/Dec : the RA and Dec positions of the final science target, in decimal degrees
+- `SCI target position RA/Dec` : the RA and Dec positions of the final science target, in decimal degrees
-- Other stars : a mutliline string containing a label and decimal-degree coordinates for any other targets whose positions you wish to know.
+- `Other stars` : a mutliline string containing a label and decimal-degree coordinates for any other targets whose positions you wish to know.
 The format
   is: "label: (ra, dec)".
-- Final IDL X/Y: After TA, this is where you want your SCI target to end up (in IDL X/Y arcsec, corresponding to APT's "Special Requirements -> Offsets" option).
+- `Final IDL X/`Y: After TA, this is where you want your SCI target to end up (in IDL X/Y arcsec, corresponding to APT's "Special Requirements -> Offsets" option).
 - Additionally, there are plotting options:
-  - Show diffraction spikes: toggle to plot the orientations of the diffraction spikes.
-The field "Spike length" sets their length, in arcsec.
+  - `Show diffraction spikes` : toggle to plot the orientations of the diffraction spikes.
+The field `Spike length` sets their length, in arcsec.

 #### Initialization dictionary keywords